ppouliot/ansible-role-ansible-bootstrap/README.md

 ```

-This will configure ansible to use the python interpreter at /home/core/bin/python which will be created by the container-linux-bootstrap role.
+This will configure ansible to use the python interpreter at /home/core/bin/python which will be created by the ansible-bootstrap role.

 ## Bootstrap Playbook